 4. Steven Novella, The Skeptics’ Guide to the Universe (Grand Central, 2018), p.
 376.

 5. QAnon is a nightmarish blend of religious zealotry, fascism, and psychopathology.
 If one person ranted about satanic celebrity pedophile rings, we’d increase his meds.
-But in the United States, people who believe that George Soros and the Clintons drink children’s blood are winning elections, not to mention endorsements from the last President, who still commands the loyalty of one of our two major political parties.
+But in the United States, more than 40 million people report believing that George Soros and the Clintons drink children’s blood, and some of those people are winning elections, not to mention endorsements from the last President, who still commands the loyalty of one of our two major political parties.
 (Indeed, the worship — I choose the word advisedly — of Trump plays a prominent role in QAnon’s elaborate web of delusions.)
 As one summary explains, QAnon started with “a tinfoil-hat story about a D.C.-area pizza shop but [now] has elements…of a support group, a political party, a lifestyle brand, a collective delusion, a religion, a cult, a huge multiplayer game and an extremist network…[It] is extendable, adaptable, flexible and resilient to takedown.”
 For a more extensive account, see this article.

 6. Certain scholars have honed their critical skills and polished their erudition until virtually any idea laid on their plate can be expertly filleted and dismissed.
 Despite the intimidating certitude with which such criticism is sometimes offered, however, reflexive skepticism or negativity may actually reflect the critic’s insecurity.
 In one study, psychologist Teresa Amabile and a colleague asked students to evaluate some written work.
 Those told that the quality of their evaluations would determine whether they’d be kept on as experts for another task were indeed more negative in their judgments than those who weren’t being judged.
 Amabile then set out to determine whether this sort of critical posture really does get interpreted as an indication of higher intelligence in the way that the critics apparently assumed.
 She presented a different set of subjects with two book reviews, one very positive about the book in question and the other equally negative.
 (The reviewer was the same in both cases to insure that the style was similar.)
 When each subject was asked to rate the reviewer on a range of traits, “the negative reviewer was seen as more intelligent and competent, with higher literary expertise, than the positive reviewer.”
 (Teresa M. Amabile and Ann H. Glazebrook.
 “A Negativity Bias in Interpersonal Evaluation,” Journal of Experimental Social Psychology 18 : 1-22; and Teresa M. Amabile, “Brilliant but Cruel: Perceptions of Negative Evaluators,” Journal of Experimental Social Psychology 19 : 146-56.)